Chapter 6

 God is sovereign, and He is greater than the Devil.
 God protects

-access to you unless God allows it.
-God sometimes even uses
+have access to you unless God allows it.
+God sometimes even

 happens to them, and they believe it is totally up to them to stand